 The Voortrekkers had an abundance of livestock on their farms, so they experimented and tested new recipes to cure meat.
 They found they could take clean animal intestines put meat and spices into them and hang them out to dry.
 The thin sausage dried quickly and became known as DroeWors.

-Droëwors translated from Afrikaans means dry sausage.
+People usually ask what Droewors is and what it means.
+Droewors, translated from Afrikaans, means dry sausage.
 It was created in South Africa as a snack food when the Voortrekkers migrated from the Cape to the Transvaal.

-The product is closely related to the dutch ‘droge worst’ also known as metworst, and Italian salumi which is made from minced pork and then air dried in colder climate and more humid conditions.
+The product is closely related to the dutch ‘droge worst’, also known as metworst, and Italian salumi which is made from minced pork and then air-dried in a colder climate and more humid conditions.

 - 4.5 kg beef or mutton

 - 5 ml ground cloves

 - 90g casings (use mutton cases when making mutton droewors)